PetCaseFinder

 Plain-English summary

-A 16-hour-old foal was brought in because it was passing blood in its urine.
-During the examination, the veterinarian found a heart murmur and a noticeable vibration in the chest area.
-Tests and an ultrasound revealed that the foal had a serious heart defect present from birth.
-Unfortunately, the condition was confirmed after the foal passed away.
+A 16-hour-old foal was brought in because it was urinating blood (hematuria).
+During the examination, the veterinarian found a heart murmur and a noticeable vibration in the chest, which led to further tests.
+These tests revealed that the foal had a serious heart defect present from birth.
+Unfortunately, the foal did not survive, and the heart condition was confirmed after it passed away.

 Abstract